jbcazaux/new-ui-components-lib/README.md

 ```console
 ➜  rm -Rf src/*
 ```
-You will create a _README.md_ if you want, just delete the file for now.
+You will create a _README.md_ later if you want, just delete the file for now.
 The _index.html_ was used for the app, we can delete it safely.
 ```console
 ➜  rm README.md index.html
 ```

-No need to the _public_ directory either.
+No need of the _public_ directory either.
 ```console
 ➜  rm -Rf public
 ```